 Had an original around 1990...
 IIRC this was one of the first Williams Pinball with limited speech (7 word vocabulary).

 There was an electromagnet under the Viper in upper left side that would momentarily hold the ball when activated.

-The magnet coil shorted on our game taking out a board behind the backglass....
+The magnet coil shorted on our game taking out a driver board behind the backglass....

-It was never the same after that and became trade material for an Arcade.
+It was never the same after that and became trade material towards an Arcade machine.

 All of the game tables shown here are VPX based as I appreciate the realistic

 appearance and rapid flipper response obtained using this software on computers